Wireless Image Retrieval at the Edge: Related work

 \subsection{Machine Learning at the Wireless Edge}

 With the increasing computational capabilities of edge devices, many recent studies consider executing machine learning tasks across edge devices.
-Many recent studies focus on the training stage, which is particularly challenging due to the distributed nature of data available at edge nodes, and the typically limited communication resources (please see \cite{Quek:FL_schedule, Gunduz_JSAC, Park:Proc:19, amiri_wireless_edge, Amiri:TWC:20, Mehdi:ICASSP:20} and references therein).
+Many of these works focus on the training stage, which is particularly challenging due to the distributed nature of data available at edge nodes, and the typically limited communication resources (please see \cite{Quek:FL_schedule, Gunduz_JSAC, Park:Proc:19, amiri_wireless_edge, Amiri:TWC:20, Mehdi:ICASSP:20} and references therein).